Equilibrare/Machine-Learning/README.md

 # Save the model
 After we train the model, we need to save the model.
 You can check the models that have been built [model_project](modelEquilibrare.h5)

+The saved model can be used to predict the data by load the model to your notebook.

 # Converting the model to Tensorflow Lite

 For creating a TensorFlow Lite model is just a few lines of code you can check it here [TFLiteConverter](https://www.tensorflow.org/api_docs/python/tf/lite/TFLiteConverter).